TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 10/John 10.20.md

 ---

-And many of them said, He hath a demon, and is mad; why hear ye him?
+Many of them said, "He has a demon, and is insane!
+Why do you listen to him?"